Philosophy of Law, Governance and Politics (MA)

 What are your career prospects?

-Successful completion of the master’s programme can lead to PhD research and an academic career, or in the public, private or non-profit sectors.
+Successful completion of the master’s programme provides excellent preparation for PhD research and an academic career, or for a career in the public, private or non-profit sectors.
 75% of our students choose to enter a PhD programme after their studies, primarily in the Netherlands, the UK, the US, Germany or France.
 The remaining 25% already have a job when they joined the programme and were seeking to enhance their performance.

 Find out more about your career prospects